hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 java -jar openapi-generator-cli-6.6.0.jar generate -i storage-api.yaml -g powershell -o dscc-powershell-sdk
 ```

-T﻿he output directory that I specified with the -o flag of the generate command, contains now the following files:
+T﻿he output directory that I specified with the -o flag of the generate command, contains the following files:

 ![](/img/openapigeneratoroutput.png "Openapi Generator Output")

-T﻿he DSCC PowerShell SDK is now generated and I only need to install the PowerShell module locally.
-You need to install the PowerShell module locally with the Build.ps1 script located in the openapi-generator-cli output directory that you specified with the -o flag.
+A﻿fter generating the DSCC PowerShell SDK, I needed to install the PowerShell modules (stored in the src directory) locally before I could use it in PowerShell scripts.
+The local installation is done by simply running the Build.ps1 script located in the openapi-generator-cli output directory that you specified with the -o flag.

 ```
 powershell Build.ps1
 ```

-Y﻿ou are ready to use the DSCC PowerShell SDK to automate your daily tasks.
+H﻿aving completed all these steps, I am ready to use the DSCC PowerShell SDK to automate daily DSCC tasks.

 # How to use the DSCC PowerShell SDK